This event has completed. This information has been preserved for archival purposes.

 PLAYER EJECTIONS

 If a player is ejected from a game, that spot in the lineup will incur an out for each time it comes to bat in the lineup for that game.
-Players are allowed to return the next game.
+Players are allowed to return to the next game.
 However, all ejections will be reported to tournament director(s) and tournament director(s) will have final say if any other action/penalty shall be had.

 WEATHER